Shigangli/eager-SGD/README.md

 @inproceedings{li2020taming,
-  title={Taming unbalanced training workloads in deep learning with partial collective operations}, author={Li, Shigang and Ben-Nun, Tal and Girolamo, Salvatore Di and Alistarh, Dan and Hoefler, Torsten}, booktitle={Proceedings of the 25th ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming}, pages={45--61}, year={2020}
+  title={Taming unbalanced training workloads in deep learning with partial collective operations}, author={Li, Shigang and Ben-Nun, Tal and Girolamo, Salvatore Di and Alistarh, Dan and Hoefler, Torsten}, booktitle={Proceedings of the 25th ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming (PPoPP'20)}, pages={45--61}, year={2020}
 }